3 Autism Skills to Work on This Halloween Season: Real vs Pretend, Sensory Play, and Social Skills

 Click here to purchase a real or pretend interactive book that is a fun way to practice this skills.

-Halloween Art: Engaging in Halloween-themed art activities provides an excellent platform for children to express their creativity while simultaneously honing their understanding of real and pretend concepts.
 Encourage your young artists to draw "spooky" pictures.
 After they've finished their masterpieces, sit down with them and initiate a discussion.
 Ask questions like, "Is the monster in your drawing real or pretend?" or "Is a pumpkin real or pretend?"
 These queries prompt critical thinking, helping them differentiate between the imaginary and the tangible.

 Alternatively, you can provide a hands-on activity by providing children with Halloween-themed pictures to cut out.
 After cutting, they can glue these images onto either a "real" or "pretend" column, depending on whether the object or character they've cut out exists in the real world or only in their imagination.
-This tangible sorting process reinforces their understanding of the real and pretend categories, making it a fun and interactive learning experience.

-Moreover, discussing their creations in a group setting encourages social interaction.
+Also discussing their creations in a group setting encourages social interaction.
 As children share their artworks and explain their choices, they not only practice communication skills but also gain insights into how others perceive the real and pretend elements in their drawings.
-This collaborative learning enriches their social understanding, making the art session not just a creative endeavor, but also an opportunity for meaningful conversations and cognitive development.
+This collaborative learning increases their social understanding, making the art session not just a creative endeavor, but also an opportunity for meaningful conversations and cognitive development.

-Pretend play is not just fun for kids, it can be a powerful educational tool that can be particularly timely during the Halloween season, when the season is all about dressing up and pretending.
+Pretend play is not just fun for kids, it can be a great educational tool that can be particularly timely during the Halloween season, when the season is all about dressing up and pretending.

-Halloween Charades: One fun way to practice pretend play skills and gain familiarity with Fall vocabulary words is by playing Halloween charades.
-Encouraging your child to act out Halloween-themed words or phrases is a way to make pretend play a bit more concrete for kids that may not be drawn to imaginary play.
 It may be helpful to put out several pictures and have children pick the picture of the Halloween action that is being acted out as a beginning step to this traditional game.
 You can begin by modelling how you would act out the card that is chosen and then encourage the child to act out in any way they would like.
-This game becomes a gateway to improving communication skills, as they learn to express themselves using body language and gestures.
-You can print off pictures and cut them into cards or just download this free Halloween Charades game.

-Practicing Trick or Treating: Dressing up and acting out the trick-or-treating experience at home or in the classroom is a great way to work on pretend play skills while helping children become familiar with the new sights and sounds associated with Halloween.
+Dressing up and acting out the trick-or-treating experience at home or in the classroom is a great way to work on pretend play skills while helping children become familiar with the new sights and sounds associated with Halloween.
 This practice can significantly reduce the anxiety that often comes with unfamiliar activities like trick-or-treating.

 If possible, have children choose real costumes and go through all the steps, such as knocking on the door or ringing the doorbell, reaching for candy, and saying "trick or treat."
 Practicing these steps ahead of time helps children feel more comfortable and confident when the big night arrives.